 The Internet of Things has become a game changer in today’s world and is playing a vital role in the industrial revolution.
-This article explores the uses of IoT in healthcare systems, water supply, recycling systems and many other areas.
+This article explores various IoT applications in healthcare systems, water supply, recycling systems and many other areas.

 The Internet of Things (IoT) could be a game changer for India, but the country is lagging far behind China in its adoption.
 Today, the IoT is transforming industrial revolution.
 An IIoT factory can yield 5-12.5% cost reduction in operation and optimisation, 10-40% cost savings in predictive maintenance and 20-50% cost reduction in inventory optimisation.

 To boost IoT concepts, Indian technology giant Wipro announced the launch of industrial IoT Center Of Excellence (COE) in Kochi, Kerala on March 14, 2019.
 According to Wipro, this COE aims at developing innovative solutions for customers in industrial manufacturing, automotive, healthcare and pharmacy.
 COE aims at developing customer-ready IoT solutions.

 Innovation leads, the world follows With the rise in the Indian Startup Ecosystem, innovation has reached its peak in the country with 45,444 patent applications filled in 2016-17 alone.

 Today, a lot of IoT related startups are coming and working in India.
 They are deliberately taking advantage of the Internet to enhance the abilities of the devices.
 The devices may be lighting system, entry into home, water sprinklers used for irrigation in agriculture, traffic control system, vehicles, road lighting systems and many more.
 In a smart city, electric transmission, billing and the security of various services such as banks, ATMs, hotels, etc, are all done through IoT-operated devices.
 Dealing with IoT related projects by companies and startups is offering great challenges.